Understanding Deportation: Reasons for Removal

-This article reviews the reasons an immigrant may face deportation, or removal, in the U.S. Additionally, we review what a person can expect during removal proceedings and ways to stop the deportation.
+This article reviews the reasons an immigrant may face deportation, or removal, in the U.S. Additionally, we review what a person can expect during removal proceedings and ways to stop deportation.

 Most importantly, if you or a loved one face removal proceedings, get help immediately.
 An experienced immigration lawyer can protect your rights and ensure fair judicial consideration.
 Contact us today for a free initial consultation with one of our lawyers.

 Any immigrant, even green card holders, can potentially face deportation under certain circumstances.
 The only instance when an immigrant becomes safe from deportation is when they become a naturalized U.S. citizen (unless they fraudulently acquired their green card or citizenship).
 Thus, it is critically important to understand how a person may become eligible for deportation.
 What events or actions can trigger removal proceedings?

 Grounds for removal are dictated by Section 237 of the Immigration and Nationality Act (INA).
 While there are many reasons for possible deportation stipulated in the INA, some of the most common include those listed below.
 Reasons marked with an asterisk are eligible for expedited removal.
 For more information or detail, you can read the entirety of the INA’s listed deportable offenses via the above link.

 - Criminal offenses, including “crimes of moral turpitude” and aggravated felonies